guptamohit004/number-to-words/README.md

 ### CLI

-Alternatively, you can use it directly from the CLI by using `deno run cli.ts`:
+Alternatively, you can use it directly from the CLI by using `deno run https://deno.land/x/number_to_words/cli.ts 22`:

 ## 👩‍💻 Development